brenthdaniel/containerdiagoperator/README.md

 The goal of this operator is to automate running diagnostics on a container without restarting the container.
 This works by uploading diagnostic binaries (e.g. `top`) and their dependent shared libraries into a temporary folder in the container and then executing them.
 This is all packaged into an operator for ease-of-use.
 Note that [Kubernetes requires the existence of `tar` in the running container for this to work](https://github.com/kubernetes/kubernetes/issues/58512).

 While we welcome any [bug reports or suggestions](https://github.com/kgibm/containerdiagoperator/issues/new), this is not supported and is provided on an "as-is" basis without warranty of any kind.
-We may make updates if needed and as time permits.

 ### ContainerDiagnostic custom resource